 During a break in the sessions, JJ Maguire asked Hulk Hogan to speak with him in the hallway to assure Hulkster that he could be trusted.

-JJ Maguire claims the mighty Hulkster looked petrified because Hogan himself has admitted in his book, according to Maguire, that he avoids any unnecessary confrontation.
+JJ Maguire claims the mighty Hulkster looked petrified because Hogan himself has admitted in his book that he avoids any unnecessary confrontation.

-He looked at me, shook my hand and said, “Brother, that means everything to me,” recalls JJ Maguire.
+He looked at me, shook my hand, and said, "Brother, that means everything to me," remembers JJ Maguire.

 "I did the work of ten musicians or more on the album,” says JJ Maguire.